aiidateam/aiida-core/docs/source/topics/schedulers.rst

 Batch job schedulers manage the job queues and execution on a compute resource.
 AiiDA ships with plugins for a range of schedulers, and this section describes the interface of these plugins.

-Follow :ref:`these instructions <topics:schedulers:create_plugin>` to add support for custom schedulers.
+Follow :ref:`these instructions <topics:schedulers:develop_plugin>` to add support for a custom scheduler.

 PBSPro
 ------